jaceklaskowski/blockchain-notes/ethereum.md

 * Ethereum's [White Paper](https://github.com/ethereum/wiki/wiki/White-Paper)
 * Ethereum is a blockchain where Dapps, tokens or coins can be built upon
 * Dapps (Decentralized Applications)
-* **ether** - the token that powers the ethereum blockchain
+* **ether** - the token / digital currency that powers the ethereum blockchain and is needed to "pay" for blockchain transactions
 * alternative asset protocol (to Bitcoin)
 * On Ethereum, you develop a so-called Dapp (decentralized app), which consists of two parts: a frontend (written in HTML as web app or any other client using a supported programming language), and a backend (think of it as the ‘database’ for your frontend).
 A frontend can be a full blockchain peer communicating directly with the backend.
 The huge benefit here is that every client is a full member of the trusted blockchain network.
 This is the ideal blockchain world.

 [Parity](https://github.com/paritytech/parity) is a fast, light, and robust Ethereum client

-1. [Solidity](https://solidity.readthedocs.io/en/develop/) - a specific blockchain language to define smart contracts.
-Solidity Browser is a nice, simple web IDE, which makes it much easier to get started and realize new smart contracts.
-    * much of Solidity is intuitive for anyone familiar with JavaScript, Java, or C languages.
-1. **Ether** is needed to "pay" for blockchain transactions
 1. Ethereum is...
     * http://eth.guide/
     * a single public blockchain, and a protocol for the creation of many blockchains
     * similar to Bitcoin (and often dubbed as _Bitcoin of DAP platforms_)
-    * supports its own digital currency, **ether** (like bitcoin)
     * supports **smart contracts**
         * agreements / financial contracts written in computer code that execute automatically when certain conditions are met.
         * some business logic that runs on the network, semi-autonomously moving value and enforcing payment agreements between parties
-        * code in the Solidity language to be executed on the Ethereum network
-    * a Turing-complete blockchain = a data structure + **Solidity** built-in programming language
+    * a Turing-complete blockchain = a data structure + [Solidity](./ethereum-solidity.md) built-in programming language
-    * **Solidity** is a Turing-complete programming language
     * The term "Ethereum" can refer to: the **Ethereum protocol**, the **Ethereum network** created by computers using the protocol, and the **Ethereum project** funding development of the aforementioned two.
     * open source blockchain network
     * building economic systems in pure software